jsdiazpo/Hunga-Tonga-volcano-energy/README.md

 # Hunga Tonga-Hunga Ha'apai volcano energy
 Public repository supporting the scientific publication *Energetic output of the 2022 Hunga Tonga-Hunga Ha'apai volcanic eruption from pressure measurements*, J.S.
 Diaz and S.E.
-Rigby, under review (2022).
+Rigby, Shock Waves, in press (2022).

 ## Abstract
 The violent eruption of the volcano at Hunga Tonga-Hunga Ha'apai island on 15 January 2022 generated an intense pressure wave registered by instruments all over the world.